 But if I made my super-strong character female, that left me at immediate risk of knockoff syndrome, of creating a superficially female tough guy: a butt-kicking, name-taking celebrity-scientist-entrepreneur-princess who, following every pre-modern fairy tale, undergoes a magical transformation that mimics or reveals her “true self.”
 Ben Grimm, for example, was the kind of guy who would give you a clobberin’ long before he became The Thing, just as deep down Cinderella was always really a princess.
 She just needed to find the right pair of shoes.

 After Xana came John.
 Every superhero team needs a super-warrior, of course, someone with actual combat experience.
 Otherwise there’s not much hope any of them would survive.
 But how to make that new?
 By making him a contradiction, a man whose physical realities are at odds with his potency.
-Not Steve Rogers, weakling turned flawless hero, but a man whose power is at odds with his conscience, struggling to find his place in a new reality—a soldier who finds his greatest strength is helping others realize theirs.
+Not Steve Rogers, weakling turned flawless hero, but the reverse, a man whose power is at odds with his conscience, struggling to find his place in a new reality—a soldier who finds his greatest strength is helping others realize theirs.

 Of course, the fun part of living in the 21st century, like the fun part of sci-fi, is the tech!
 We all expect this to be a century of wonders, where scientific advancement outpaces society’s ability to adapt.
 Thus, I knew THE MINUS FACTION needed a tech genius, a master architect of ambiguous morality who serves as the foil to the conscience of the team: Batman to Superman, Iron Man to Captain America, Ozymandias to Rorschach.
 And what’s a more appropriate symbol of a new era than a child?
 Hopefully it’s a bit unexpected to boot.